DamianSystem/Error-handling-in-Python/README.md

 1. Add a except statement that will catch the FileNotFoundError error:

 2. For this specific error, display the message "Error opening file".
 You can add detailed information about the error

+EXERCISE 4

+1. As the last statement in the try block, add the conversion of the value stored in the line variable to the int type.
+Remember the result in the value variable

+2. Display the information "The value saved in file is...."

+3. Test the program in several ways: a value that converts to a number or not, a path that exists or does not exist, etc.